Facets of a mixed-integer bilinear covering set with bounds on variables: Computational Results

-Then, we add violated inequalities (if any) and resolve the LP.
-This process is continued until we can not find any more violated inequalities, or the number of LPs solved exceeds a limit (800).
+Then, we add violated inequalities (if any) obtained from our separation procedures and resolve (\ref{LPI}).
+This process is continued until we can not find any more violated inequalities, or the number of LPs solved exceeds a predefined limit of 800, or the total time used exceeds two hours.
+If we can not find any more violated inequalities, then the solution of the current LP lies in the convex hull of the set $S^U$ associated with each of the bilinear constraints.
+This solution may not be feasible to the original problem~(\ref{CS}).

 We run the above experiment in two different settings using facet defining inequalities derived (i) for $conv \left( S^U \right)$ and (ii) for $conv(S)$.
 We consider the sets $S^U$ and $S$ by looking at each bilinear covering constraint separately and add one most violated cut for each such constraint using Algorithm~\ref{Alg1} and Algorithm~\ref{Alg2} respectively.
 So, we add at most $n$ cuts in every iteration (LP solve) which are not deleted in further iterations.
-This means, at iteration $k$, we solve an LP relaxation of the instance with at most $kn$ number of linear inequalities in addition to those in \ref{ILP}.
+This means, at iteration $k$, we solve an LP relaxation of the instance with at most $k|F|$ number of linear inequalities in addition to those in (\ref{LPI}).

-We have used PuLP \cite{PuLP} version 1.6.2 (installed in Python 2.7.12) to model the linear programs and CLP \cite{CLP} solver to solve them.
-The system we used to run our code has Linux (Ubuntu 16.04) operating system with 4x Intel(R) Core(TM) i5-3570 CPU@3.40 GHz processor and 8 GB of RAM.
-All experiments were carried out on a single core.
-Computational results are given in Table~\ref{Table1}.